OFFICER NOMINATIONS

 ELDERS & DEACONS

 In our church tradition, two teams of lay (or volunteer) people work together with our ministers and staff to lead Jesus’ church: elders and deacons.
 Together, these two boards form our Consistory, which governs our church.
-From now through Sunday, March 3rd, we'll be receiving nominations for these offices at Liberti Main Line.
+From now through Easter Sunday, April 20th, we'll be receiving nominations for these offices at Liberti Main Line.

 The Consistory––elders and deacons together––are entrusted to faithfully and fruitfully continue the mission of Liberti Main Line and to protect and promote its vision.
 There are also particular functions related to each office: